 University of Maryland

 The quad at the University of Maryland is beautiful and mirrors the quintessential American university campus portrayed in Hollywood movies.
-Brick academic buildings line the perimeter, an elegant fountain serves as is its focal point and the majestic library crowns the hilltop.
-During my visit to Maryland, students were enjoying the beautiful fall day hanging out with friends, sunbathing and riding bikes through the gentle, rolling hills.
-This suburban campus is located in College Park, Maryland, just 15 minutes from downtown Washington, D.C.
-Shuttle buses transport students to many campus locations, downtown and the metro station.
-However, our tour guide, like many UMD students, opts to ride a bike to help navigate the sprawling 1,200 acre campus.
+Brick academic buildings line the perimeter, an elegant fountain serves as its focal point, and the majestic library crowns the hilltop.
+During my visit to Maryland, students were enjoying the beautiful fall day hanging out with friends, sunbathing, and riding bikes through the gentle, rolling hills.
+This suburban campus is located in College Park, Maryland, just 25 minutes from downtown Washington, D.C.
+Shuttle buses transport students to many campus locations, downtown, and the metro station.
+However, our tour guide, like many UMD students, opts to ride a bike to help navigate the sprawling 1,200-acre campus.

 Cognizant of its size, the University offers opportunities for its students to make a large university smaller.
 Freshmen can take advantage of one of the Living and Learning Communities.
 This program assigns groups of freshmen enrolled in the same core academic classes to a common dorm.
 The goal of the program is to provide a living and learning environment that fosters the opportunity to make close relationships.
 Our tour guide Leah told us that this was a fantastic experience.
 As a junior, she still considers the classmates she met freshman year to be among her closest friends.